Howard County Public School System: 1980s

 Prior membership in the school board was by selection.
-In 1982, William Manning became the first African American elected on the 118-year-old school board.
-In 1984, each school was supplied with 23-45 Apple IIe computers, starting the first education efforts in programming.
+In 1982, William Manning became the first African American elected to the 118-year-old school board.

+In 1984, each school was supplied with 23–45 Apple IIe computers, starting the first education efforts in programming.

 1990s

 In 1992, Superintendent Micheal E. Hickey proposed a $250 million plan to expand the school system by 15 schools.
 By 1993, the school board voted to delay school construction and look at construction cost savings.

 2000s

-In 2006, Howard County sets a health policy limited birthday celebrations to once a month and banning home baked cookies or cakes with cream filling.
+In 2006, Howard County set a health policy, limited birthday celebrations to once a month, and banned home baked cookies or cakes with cream filling.

 2010s

-In 2012, the county partially outsourced support for children with autism to the Linwood Center.
-In 2013, the common core system was implemented.
-Also known as "Race to the top," the common core curriculum was implemented to help students understand and solve problems on their own.
 In 2014, the school computer systems are targeted by a cyber attack.

-Later that year, the Howard County-based One Maryland Inter-County Broadband Network won a service contract for network services.
-In late 2014, the board approved early retirement options for teachers with over 15 years of tenure with a projection of 594 employees leaving the system.
+In late 2014, the board approved early retirement options for teachers with over 15 years of tenure, with a projection of 594 employees leaving the system.
 In 2015 the superintendent suspended citizen review of the yearly budget relying on the Zero-based budgeting process.

-In 2017, the construction of the newly rebuilt Wilde Lake Middle School was finished, it is the first net zero energy school in Maryland, and the biggest in the nation.
+In 2017, the construction of the newly rebuilt Wilde Lake Middle School was finished.
+It was the first net zero energy school in Maryland, and the biggest in the United States.
+It features multiple solar panels and a geothermal field.